Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Hidden Markov Processes

 \subsection{Process Intrinsic Structure}

-A process' memory is determined using its \eM (minimal) presentation $M$.
-Depending on the specific need, this may be measured either in terms of the number $|\CausalStateSet|$ of $M$'s causal states or the amount of historical Shannon entropy they store---that is, the \emph{statistical complexity} $\Cmu$.
+A process' memory is determined using its \eM.
+Depending on the specific need, this may be measured either in terms of the number of causal states $|\CausalStateSet|$ or the amount of historical Shannon entropy they store---that is, the \emph{statistical complexity} $\Cmu$.

 \begin{Def} A process' \emph{statistical complexity} is the Shannon entropy stored in its \eM's causal states:

 \end{Def}